 - Firm owner: Many successful court reporters start their own court reporting or captioning firms.

 …And if you know your steno theory but can’t get up to high writing speeds, you can work as a scopist.
 A scopist is a person who works with a court reporter to create a perfect transcript by reading and interpreting the reporter’s steno output.
+You can also work as a steno transcriptionist, using your steno machine to transcribe recorded material.

 What certifications do you need to work as a stenographer or court reporter?